Flexberry/Leaflet-WFST/README.md

 Filter implementations return only inner content of filter element.

 Some considerations for all filter constructors:
-* "expression" - propertyName, literal, comparison filter or operator filter
+* "expression" - propertyName, literal, operator filter or function
 * "propertyExpression" - if argument on this position is not Element and is not "expression" method it suspect to be a propertyName
 * "literalExpression" - if argument on this position is not Element and is not "expression" it suspect to be a literal